 7 Reasons Why a Guy Acts Interested Then Backs Off

 I’m guessing if you are reading this post, some guy did this to you.
 He came on strong and seemed so into you.
 Then suddenly he just vanished.
 Poof!
 Gone.

 This is one of the most aggravating things about dating.
 Things are going great.
 You enjoy each other’s company and look forward to seeing him.
 He seems to get you, which feels great.
 While getting to know each other, you are having so much fun!

 Then he pulls away and you are left wondering what the heck happened.
 You examine every conversation looking for something you said or did wrong.
 You blame yourself even if you can’t find anything to point to that would cause this.

-His disappearance is maddening, upsetting and disconcerting!
+You’re upset and find the whole thing disconcert!
 Your world just got turned upside down.
 How could this be?
 Everything was going so smoothly.
 You know he liked you too.
 Now what?
 You wonder if there is anything you can or should do to get him back.

 Why do men do this kind of thing?
-It sometimes seems like an epidemic right?
+You keep asking yourself, “How can this be – he pursued me then disappeared?”
 There are as many reasons for this behavior as there are men who do it.
-But I’m going to share five of the biggest reasons with you below.
+But I’m going to share seven of the biggest reasons with you below.